 The PHONES menu lets you set up central station reporting for the system.

 The following describes how to program the settings that appear under CS PHONE 1-3.

-Phone Number (Phones-CS Phone 1-3) (cs phone 1: 0100, cs phone 2: 0110, cs phone 3: 0120)

-(Default = none) This setting is used for programming the central station receiver phone number.
+Phone Number (Phones-CS Phone 1-3) (cs phone 1: 0100, cs phone 2: 0110, cs phone 3: 0120) (Defaults = none) This setting is used for programming the central station receiver phone number.
 Phone numbers can be 1 to 24 digits long, including pauses or and # characters.

-To enter , press and hold 7 for about two seconds.
-To enter #, press and hold 9 for about two seconds.

-To program a Central Station Phone Number:

-With the display showing PHONE NUMBER (or current number), enter the desired phone number.
+To enter pauses, press ©.
+To enter , press and hold 🗇 for about two seconds.
+To enter #, press and hold 🗐 for about two seconds.
+Note The PHONE NUMBER menus are not accessible if a Dealer Code is programmed and the Installer Code is used to enter installer programming mode.
+To access these menus when a Dealer Code is programmed, you must enter installer programming mode using the Dealer Code.
+Call-waiting services should be disabled to prevent inter- rupting panel communication to the central monitoring sta- tion.
+To program a dialing prefix that disables call-waiting, see the CALL WAIT CANCEL setting under the menu PHONE OPTIONS-GLOBAL.
+To program a Central Station Phone Number: ☐ With the display showing PHONE NUMBER (or current number), enter the desired phone number.
 The display flashes the entered number.
+Press ## and the display shows the new number.
+To delete a Central Station Phone Number: ☐ With the display showing PHONE NUMBER (current number), press ☐.
+The display shows PHONE NUMBER High Level Rpts (Phones-CS Phone 1-3) (cs phone 1: 0101, cs phone 2: 0111, cs phone 3: 0121) (Defaults: CS Phone 1 = on, CS Phone 2 and 3 = off) When this setting is on, the following conditions report to the central station: ☐ Fire, Police, Auxiliary, and Duress alarms , , , , , , , , ,

-Press # and the display shows the new number.
+shows the new number.

 To delete a Central Station Phone Number:

-With the display showing PHONE NUMBER (current number), press D. The display shows PHONE NUMBER .
+With the display showing PHONE NUMBER (current number), press [D].

+The The display shows PHONE NUMBER

-High Level Rpts (Phones-CS Phone 1-3) (cs phone 1: 0101, cs phone 2: 0111, cs phone 3: 0121)
+Hig (cs h Level Rpts (Phones-CS Phone 1-3) phone 1: 0101, cs phone 2: 0111, cs phone 3: 0121)

-(Defaults: CS Phone 1 = on, CS Phone 2 and 3 = off) When this setting is on, the following conditions report to the central station:
+faults: CS Phone 1 = on, CS Phone 2 and 3 = off) When setting is on, the following conditions report to the central ion:

-- Fire, Police, Auxiliary, and Duress alarms
+Fire, Police, Auxiliary, and Duress alarms

-- No Activity
+No Activity

-- Receiver Failure (or jam)
+Receiver Failure (or jam)

-- Tamper conditions, including Zone Tampers and System Tamper (40 incorrect key presses or touchpad supervisory)
+Tamper conditions, including Zone Tampers and System Tamper (40 incorrect key presses or touchpad supervisory)

-- Entering or exiting Sensor Test mode
+Entering or exiting Sensor Test mode

-- Phone Test
+Phone Test

 To turn High-Level Reports off or on:

-With the display showing HIGH LEVEL RPTS OFF/ON (current setting), press 1 (off) or 2 (on).
+With the display showing HIGH LEVEL RPTS OFF/ON (current setting), press $\boxed{1}$ (off) or $\boxed{2}$ (on).
 The display flashes the entered setting.
-Press # and the display shows the new setting.
+Press $\boxed{\#}$ and the display shows the new setting.